fredrkl/entra-pim-group-demo/README.md

 ## Lessons learned

 - You can't onboard a group to PIM for groups explicitly.
 When you request to add assignment to group using Create assignmentScheduleRequest or Create eligibilityScheduleRequest, or you update PIM policy (role settings) for a group using Update unifiedRoleManagementPolicy or Update unifiedRoleManagementPolicyRule, the group is onboarded to PIM automatically if it wasn't onboarded before.
+- Once a group is onboarded to PIM, you can't remove it from PIM.
+The pim group still shows up even if you remove the underlying group.

 ## Resources